“Adenocarcinoma of the lung, bronchogenic type.”

 Three days earlier, I had graduated from my ob-gyn residency.
 My life has always been nontraditional.
 I had two boys, both unplanned, as a teenager.
 When I got pregnant the first time, at 17, most people told me I was ruining my life by having my baby.
-My parents had emigrated from mainland China before I was born—I am American—yet Chinese extended family members in Asia were calling to lecture me without even telling me who they were.
+My parents had emigrated from mainland China before I was born—I am American—yet Chinese extended family members, originally from China like my parents but now living somewhere in the Bay area, were calling to lecture me without even telling me who they were.

 I commuted to UC Berkeley as an undergraduate with my two babies in the back seat.
 I used my determination to fuel my goal of becoming an ob-gyn to serve young women like me.
 It was a struggle getting through a rigorous medical school education at UCSF and an even more challenging residency training at Harbor–UCLA Medical Center.
 Along the way, my relationship with the father of my children failed, and I had to separate from my two boys for four years when my residency match took me far away.
 I regretted missing a crucial part of their childhood, but I knew I would be able to serve my purpose once all was said and done.

 I was finally on my way to trailblaze and change the world by working with teen moms and underserved communities.
 But my last year of residency, I had a cough that wouldn’t go away.
 I shrugged it off, thinking I had to put my work and patients first.